vergnetp/shared_libs/python/databases/readme.md

 Internally used by <a href="#class-entityasyncmixin">`EntityAsyncMixin`</a> and its sync equivalent.
 Inherits from <a href="#class-sqlgenerator">`SqlGenerator`</a>
 Abstract class that offers Entity manipulation sqls.
-The subclasses must implement the generaton of the sql matching the targeted database.
+The subclasses must implement the generation of the sql matching the targeted database.

 <details>
 <summary><strong>Public Methods</strong></summary>